Visit our friendly club in the heart of Maryborough Today

 CEO - Jason Scanes

 Chief Executive Officer, Jason Scanes enlisted in the Australian Regular Army in 1996 and served through to 2015.
 Jason served as a soldier and was promoted through the ranks to Warrant Officer Class Two before being commissioned to the rank of Captain.
 Jason has seen active duty in Afghanistan from December 2012 through to September 2013, where he served as the Battle Captain, Intelligence Mentor and Operations and Plans Mentor for the 205th Coalition Advisory Team (CAT) based on Forward Operating Base (FOB) Lindsey, Kandahar.
-He has also served as a Surveillance Detachment Commander on OPERATION Resolute (Border Protection) and completed a seven-month deployment on OPERATION Mazurka (Sinai) in 2004-2005.
-Jason has extensive experience in management and business and holds a Master of Business, Post Graduate in Management and is a Fellow of the Australian Institute of Management.
+He has also served as a Ground Surveillance Radar Detachment Commander on OPERATION Resolute (Border Protection) and completed a seven-month deployment on OPERATION Mazurka (Sinai) in 2004-2005.
+Jason has extensive experience in management and business and holds a Master of Business, Post Graduate in Management, Fellow of the Institute of Management and Leaders and holds a Chartered Manager designation.

 Operations Manager - Stephen yeates